ARM-software/EndpointAI/Nodes/Graph_Interpreter/graph_doc/Graph_Doc.md

 -   For the other commands it is pointer to the instance (type
     \*intPtr_t)

-The "stream_xdmbuffer" parameter has two meanings:
+The "stream_xdmbuffer" parameter has three meanings:

 -   During the reset command it is function pointer to "**services**".
     The scheduler offers DSP, ML, a subset of standard libraries : stdio